The 7 Best Road Bike Pedals & Cleats to Ride

 Time Xpro 10 are lightweight pedals with similar features to Dura-Ace pedals or LOOK KEO 2 Max Carbon.

-Unlike the other pedals in this article, they also feature 1.25 mm lateral movement in both directions.
-It helps to reduce the stress on your knees.
+Unlike the other pedals in this article, they also feature 1.25 mm lateral movement in both directions, which helps reduce the stress on your knees.

 NOTE: SRAM acquired Time in 2020.